OpenCastle

 --help, -hShow help

-The task spec is a YAML file (opencastle.tasks.yml by default) that defines:
+The convoy spec is a YAML file (convoy.yml by default, falling back to opencastle.tasks.yml) that supports:

-• adapter — which AI CLI to use (claude-code, copilot, cursor)
+• adapter — which AI CLI to use (claude, copilot, cursor, opencode, or auto)

-• concurrency — max parallel tasks (default: 3)
+• concurrency — max parallel workers (default: 3)

-• tasks — array of task objects with id, prompt, dependsOn, timeout, etc.
+• tasks — array of task objects with id, prompt, dependsOn, per-task adapter, etc.

 Execution model